UNIVERSITY OF PENNSYLVANIA

 - Common Application or Coalition Application

-- Penn-specific Essay
+- Penn-specific Supplement

 - School report

-- Official High School transcript
+- Official high school transcript

 - Counselor recommendation

-- Mid year report
+- Mid-year report

-When Do I Apply to UPenn?
+When Should I Apply to UPenn?

 How Difficult Is It to Get Into UPenn?